euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 material/constitutive parameters etc.

-The key notion in SfePy is a *term*, which is the smallest unit that can be used to build *equations*.
+The key notion in SfePy is a *term*, which is the smallest unit that can be used to build *equations* (linear combinations of terms).
 It corresponds to a weak formulation integral and takes usually several arguments: (optional) material parameters, a single virtual (or test) function variable and zero or more state (or unknown) variables.
 The available terms (currently 105) are listed at our web site (http://sfepy.org/doc-devel/terms_overview.html).
 The already existing terms allow to solve problems from many scientific domains, see Figure :ref:`gallery`.
 Those terms cover many common PDEs in continuum mechanics, poromechanics, biomechanics etc. with a notable exception of electromagnetism (work in progress, see below).

 Currently the code supports the 2D area (triangle, rectangle) and 3D volume (tetrahedron, hexahedron) elements.
 Structural elements like shells, plates,